Mental health and physical health go hand-in-hand. From toddlers to adults, our therapy services are for all ages.

 Chase Brexton therapists will be a partner in helping you build a healthier life and will be there for you every step of the way.
+Either through Telehealth Services or in-person care, at Chase Brexton, we provide patient-centered care that is all about you.

-At Chase Brexton, we provide patient-centered care; your care is truly about you.
 Your Chase Brexton therapist will be your partner in helping you build a healthier life and will be there for you every step of the way.
 Our services include:

-- Individual Therapy - One on one counseling.
+- Individual Therapy - One-on-one counseling.

 - Couples Therapy – Includes discussion and problem solving sessions for couples (gay, lesbian, straight, etc.).